mikey242/kudos-donations/readme.txt

 = How do I use the shortcode? =

-There is a handy "Copy shortcode" button at the bottom of the campaign settings page that will copy the shortcode into your clipboard.
+There is a handy "Copy shortcode" button at the top and bottom of the campaign edit screen that will copy the shortcode into your clipboard.

 To get started add the Kudos Donations shortcode:

 ~~~
-[kudos campaign_id="default"]
+[kudos campaign_id="242"]
 ~~~

 Here is a list of the shortcode attributes:

 * *button_label* = The label to display for the button.
 * *campaign_id* = ID of the campaign to use for this button.
-* *alignment* = Alignment of the button within container.
-Can be "center", "left" or "right".
 * *type* = Whether to show as a button with pop-up or just the form.
 Can be "button" or "form".

 e.g:

 ~~~~
-[kudos alignment="right" button_label="Donate now" campaign_id="default"]
+[kudos button_label="Donate now" campaign_id="default"]
 ~~~~

 For general information on how to use shortcodes, please visit [this page](https://codex.wordpress.org/shortcode).